 To use on irritated skin, dilute the essential oil with a carrier oil—bonus points for using rosehip seed oil!—and rub it directly on the affected areas.

 Rose is an incredibly popular essential oil for anti-aging formulations.
 It’s often found in recipes for mature skin and can easily be utilized in your custom face oil or to make a serum with rosehip oil.
-Rose oil is a potent antioxidant, meaning it works to scavenge free radicals that contribute to skin damage that leads to the visible signs of aging.
+Rose oil is a potent antioxidant [source], meaning it scavenges free radicals that contribute to skin damage that leads to the visible signs of aging.

 The scent of rose oil has been prized for centuries.
 Not only is the aroma completely intoxicating, but it’s also an antidepressant [source] and very relaxing [source].
-The sweet floral aroma naturally helps relax the mind and the body as well as reduce feelings of stress.
+The sweet floral aroma naturally helps to calm the mind and the body and reduce feelings of stress [source].

 1. In the bath

 Rose essential oil baths are especially lovely and relaxing in those stressful times.
 Pure rose oil or rose absolute can be pretty expensive, but a little goes a long way, so you don’t need much to take advantage of its soothing properties.
 Plus, it has therapeutic benefits for many other issues, including painful menstruation [source], high blood pressure, and anxiety [source].

 Taking a bath is great for promoting relaxation, but when you up the ante with essential oils, you can increase the benefits even more!
 Relax in a rose milk bath or add 15 drops of rose absolute and 10 drops of jasmine or ylang ylang when making your fizzy bath bombs.

 2. In homemade deodorant

 Some natural deodorants can be pretty irritating to the skin, especially if your skin is sensitive.
 That’s where this recipe comes in handy!
-This DIY deodorant spray recipe is tough on odors but not your skin.
+This DIY deodorant spray is tough on odors but not on your skin.